johannesEwers/VTubeBox/README.md

 ## 2D Models

 ### Disclaimer
-All 2D modell feature are currently in development.
+All 2D model features are currently in development.

 ### Requirement: Sprite Sheet
 0. Layer: Background textures with shadows